DaveCBeck/Chat-with-LLM/README.md

 (and then merge changes)

 # Backend
 Backend-single.yaml is a template for deployment using AWS CloudFormation.
 It creates two EC2 instances (t4g.medium for Chroma t4g.small for Zep) with no scaling.
-Uses a nameprefix to distinguish between deployments.
+There's a nameprefix to distinguish between deployments as I anticipate using this stack a few times.

 Configuration is currently via environment variables within the cloudformation template.
 Follow the security practices for each service, mentioned below, for persistent deployments.